guitarbeat/Personal-Website/memory-bank/activeContext.md

 # Active Context: Personal Website

 ## Current Focus
-Completing Phase 1 of the SASS variable standardization plan and preparing for Phase 2: Creating specialized systems for spacing, typography, and shadows.
+Planning Phase 2 of the SASS Variable Standardization project, which will focus on creating specialized systems for spacing, typography, and shadows, implementing a more robust responsive design system, and enhancing the animation and transition system.

 ## Recent Changes
 - **[2023-07-19]** - Fixed undefined mixin error in `src/components/Tools/ConflictMediation/styles/needs.scss` by changing `bp.media` to `bp.respond` and updating the breakpoint name from 'tablet-down' to 'tablet'.